HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: User Studies of

 \begin{itemize} \item[\textbf{RQ1}] \textbf{History Reuse.} How do people use \textit{new generations} vs. a \textit{history of generations} to create compositions in \system{}? \item[\textbf{RQ2}] \textbf{Organization.} How do people use \textit{linear} (time palette) vs. \textit{non-linear} (concept and position palette) local alternatives?
 How do people use \textit{local} vs. \textit{global} alternatives? \item[\textbf{RQ3}] \textbf{Collaboration.} Does \system{} support the use of project history for communication and collaboration? \end{itemize}

-To answer these questions, we first conducted \textbf{a study with creative professionals} who performed an open-ended image composition project with \system{}.
-We also conducted \textbf{a study with collaborators} who used \system{} to create a composition with an initial composition and already-populated alternatives.
+To answer these questions, we first conducted \textbf{a study with creative professionals} who performed an open-ended image composition project with \system{}, and \textbf{a study with client collaborators} who used \system{} to work off an initial composition and already-populated alternatives.
 We address \textbf{RQ1} and \textbf{RQ2} by analyzing interactions and participants' descriptions of their experience in both studies.
 We address \textbf{RQ3} by collecting participant responses about their perceptions of sharing their history or using others' histories, and by comparing results across the two studies.